devsoc-unsw/notangles/scraper/README.md

 ### Database Integration

-There is a script provided in the file writeToDb.ts which uses the Database api from `notangles/server` to write to the MongoDB database
+The writeToDb.ts script uses the Database api from `notangles/server` to write to the MongoDB database.

 ## What next?